 Nowadays, we are getting older.
 The life expectancy currently is around 79, but in 2030 it will be around 90 years old.
 However, getting older does not automatically mean we also stay healthy at this age.
 The quality of life can actually be deteriorated.
 Because of this, healthy ageing is so important.

 A healthy lifestyle does not only contribute to an increase in life quality, but the risk of developing age-illnesses also decreases when we live in a healthy way.
-This article is not only about the things we can do to become old and healthy, alsoaboutwhat the care professionals can do to contribute to the health of the elderly.
+This article is not only about the things we can do to become old and healthy but also about what the care professionals can do to contribute to the health of the elderly.

 What can we do ourselves?

-There are many tips that we can follow to stay healthy and vital.
+There are many tips we can follow to stay healthy and vital.

 First of all, it is important to eat healthily.
-In addition, factors that are important to achieve thisgoalare to eat enough vegetables and fruits, to use wholemeal products, to eat less meat and to drink beverages without sugar.
+In addition, important factors to achieve this goal are to eat enough vegetables and fruits, to use wholemeal products, to eat less meat and to drink beverages without sugar.